Elementary charge and neutrino's mass from Planck length: The elementary charge

 \section{The elementary charge}

 From (\ref{coincidence}) we have $m_P \sim \Omega m_N$, and from the value of the fine structure constant and the definition of the Planck mass it follows that $e \sim \sqrt{G} m_P$.
 From these two relations we obtain $\sqrt{G} m_N/e \sim \Omega^{-1}$, that is, the remaining coincidence we want to understand.
 Therefore, all we need is to explain the value of the fine structure constant.
 As we will argue below, assuming the existence of a fundamental area $l_P^2$ as stated by the holographic conjecture, a quantum of charge emerges, given by $e \sim \sqrt{G} m_P$ as we need, since charges smaller than $e$ could otherwise form horizons with length smaller than $l_P$.
-Although a complete treatment of quantum blackholes is still lacking (but see e.g. \cite{carr,gambini,ashtekar}), this reasoning assumes that $l_P$ defines a fundamental scale for any degree of freedom.
-Let us initially consider the head-on scattering of two charges $e$ at a centre-of-mass energy $E$ high enough to form a blackhole of gravitational radius $r_g$.
-The formed blackhole has a mass $M \sim E/c^2 \sim e^2/(r_g c^2)$.
-Doing $r_g = 2GM/c^2$, we have $e \sim \sqrt{G} M$.
+Although a complete treatment of quantum black holes is still lacking (but see e.g. \cite{carr,gambini,perez,ashtekar}), this reasoning assumes that $l_P$ defines a fundamental scale for any degree of freedom.
+Let us initially consider the head-on scattering of two charges $e$ at a centre-of-mass energy $E$ high enough to form a black hole of gravitational radius $r_g$.
+The formed black hole has a mass $M \sim E/c^2 \sim e^2/(r_g c^2)$.
+Using $r_g = 2GM/c^2$, we have $e \sim \sqrt{G} M$.
 Introducing now the fine structure constant $\alpha = e^2/(\hbar c)$ and the Planck mass $m_{P} = \sqrt{\hbar c/G}$, we obtain $M \sim \sqrt{\alpha}\, m_{P}$.
-Therefore, the order of magnitude of the fine structure constant is related to the fact that the blackhole mass cannot be smaller than the Planck mass.
+Therefore, the order of magnitude of the fine structure constant is related to the fact that the black hole mass cannot be smaller than the Planck mass.
 Note that the charges rest masses do not matter here, as they are negligible compared to $M$.
-The same result arises if we consider a Reissner-Nordstr\"om blackhole \cite{BH} with $r_g/2 \geq r_Q \geq l_P$.
-Doing $r_g/2 \geq l_P$ leads to $M \geq m_P$.
+The same result arises if we consider a Reissner-Nordstr\"om black hole \cite{BH} with $r_g/2 \geq r_Q \geq l_P$.
+Setting $r_g/2 \geq l_P$ leads to $M \geq m_P$.
 Taking $r_Q \equiv e\sqrt{G}/c^2 \geq l_P$, it follows that $e^2/(\hbar c) \geq 1$.
 In this way, our argument is the same to say that the characteristic length scale $r_Q$ of the classical solution cannot be smaller than $l_P$.